adamdbradley/foresight.js/README.md

-## Foresight Properties
+## Foresight.js Properties

-After foresight executes there are a handful of properties viewable.
+After foresight.js executes there are a handful of properties viewable.

-__foresight.images__: An array containing each of the foresight _img_ elements.
+__foresight.images__: An array containing each of the foresight.js _img_ elements.

 __foresight.devicePixelRatio__: The device's pixel ratio used by foresight.
 If the browser does not know the pixel ratio, which older browsers will not, the _devicePixelRatio_ defaults to 1.